ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 ### Virtual Reality
 We call something virtual reality when the user is emerged in a virtual world and is completely blocked out from the real one.
 The simplest example of this is a 360° video experience.
-More advanced implementations have the user take part in a fully virtual world where his or hers movements and actions are tracked and translated into actions in the virtual world.
+More advanced implementations have the user take part in a fully virtual world where their movements and actions are tracked and translated into actions in the virtual world.

 Some examples of virtual reality implementations are:
 * Games, both recreational and educational